“I feel like I’ve been here before…”

 …and I did my best to keep up.

-However, when coupled with SAD, the weariness caused by the again-ness of life is magnified significantly for the simple fact that my energy level is on a steady decline no matter how much or how well I sleep at night.
+The weariness caused by the again-ness of life is magnified significantly when coupled with SAD for the simple fact that my energy level is on a steady decline no matter how much or how well I sleep at night.
 And when my energy is tanked, focus and concentration aren’t happening.
 Neither is good writing or deep thinking.
+And the desire to minister to the needs of other is out the window, frozen before it hits the ground.
 This leads to a downward spiral that’s challenging to stop or pull out of.

 My insecurities take center stage —> feeling guilty about not being able to get everything done (in my personal and writing lives) —> feeling worthless —> loss of interest in the things I love —> thoughts that all would be better off without me.

 Today, those thoughts are atypical flickers followed by a rebuke of Satan and his lies.
 But there was a time when those thoughts were a close companion.
 An intense desire.
 An escape-hatch.
 A viable option.